Parenting Coordination

 How are Parenting Coordinators paid?

-The court order sets forth the allocation of fees paid to the PC.
-Usually the PC's fees are divided between the parties, taking into consideration their relative incomes, and giving the Parenting Coordinator authority to reassess allocation of fees depending on the circumstances.
-The Parenting Coordinator will explain and discuss with the parents fees, costs and method of payment, in writing and prior to beginning the parenting coordinator process.
+The parents pay out of pocket.
+The court order sets forth the allocation of fees between the parents.
+Usually the PC's fees are equally divided between the parties.
+However, the parties may agree to a different ratio if they have a large disparity in income.
+The Parenting Coordinator has authority to reassess allocation of fees under certain circumstances.
+The Parenting Coordinator will explain and discuss fees, costs and method of payment, in writing and prior to beginning the parenting coordinator process.

 For more information on the benefits of parenting coordination, please visit the PC website Parenting Coordination Central at